You are writing an Outlook email. Insert, in one click, an invitation to upload files to OneDrive.

 Attach2cloud by allowing us to send very large files from Outlook (and OneDrive) without any email size limit had already significantly reduced the usage of unsecured external platforms for the exchange of large files.

-The new Attach2Cloud version, now allowing us to send invitations to upload files to OneDrive in a couple of clicks when writing our Outlook emails, definitely put an end to Shadow IT.
+But having Attach2Cloud also allowing us to send invitations to upload files to OneDrive in a couple of clicks when writing our Outlook emails definitely put an end to Shadow IT.

 More about the Attach2Cloud Outlook – OneDrive Integration Features